-- established, by this three-penny Pampblet,
+established, by THIS THREE-PENNY Pampblet,

-- than by reading ALL the Books that bave been
+than by reading ALL the Books that have been

-- written for and against.
-It is to be had, at both
+written for and against.
+It is to be had, at beth

-- Doors, as You go out.
+Coors, as You go out.

-- " I beg Leave" (adds my Reverend Friend),

-- " to transmit you this here said same three-penny
+" I beg Leave" (adds my Reverend Friend), to transmit you this here faid fame three-penny, Wonder."

-- " Wonder."

 Upon the Whole, this must have been a droll Sort of Mountebank Scene.
-Attended, however, with one most melancholy and deplorable Circumstance, arising from the unreasonable and unseasonable Prolixity of the long-winded Holderforth: which cruelly, injudiciously, and despitefully, prevented poor Zany from pussing off, with the Amplitude he fully intended, the multiplex Virtues of the Doctor's three-penny free-will Powder.
+Attended, however, with one most melancholy and deplorable Circumstance, arising from the unreasonable and unseasonable Prolixity of the long-winded Holderforth: which cruelly, injudiciously, and despitefully, prevented poor Zany from pussing off, with the Amplitude he fully intended, the multiplex Virtues of the DOCTOR's three-penny freewill Powder.

-Never do That by Delegation, says an old Proverb, which you can as well do in propria Perfona.
-Had Doctor John himself got upon the Stage, and sung, of Me; - " Hare be de best Powders dat ever you see:"
+Never do That by Delegation, fays an old Proverb, which you can as well do in propriá Perfoná.
+Had Doctor JOHN himfelf got upon the Stage, and fung,

-- "Come, buy my fine Powders; come buy dem
+" Come, buy my fine Powders; come buy dem " of Me;